Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: DATA PRE-PROCESSING

 \subsection{Dataset Partitioning}

-Each pre-processed channel data sample has a size of 3×40, representing 40 multi-path components characterized by their delay, AoA, and EoA.
-The corresponding point cloud data has a size of 1000×3, representing 1000 3D coordinates within the environment.
+Each pre-processed channel data sample has a size of 3x40, representing 40 multi-path components characterized by their delay, AoA, and EoA.
+The corresponding point cloud data have a size of 1000x3, representing 1000 3D coordinates within the environment.
 To ensure generalization across different environmental settings, the dataset maintains a roughly balanced number of samples across the two defined scene categories.
-A total of 2000 sample pairs are collected.
-Among them, data from Routes 1 to 3 are used as the training set, from which 10\% of the samples are randomly selected as the test set.
-Route 4 is reserved as the validation set.
+A total of 4000 sample pairs are collected.
+Among them, data from Routes 1 through 3 are used to construct the training and validation sets.
+Specifically, 90\% of the samples from these routes are used for training, while the remaining 10\% are randomly selected as the validation set for model selection.
+Route 4, which represents a distinct path not seen during the training phase, is reserved as the test set to evaluate the final generalization performance.